EVA Air: Cultural details

 EVA Air has differentiated its onboard service by using Taiwanese (Hokkien), Mandarin, Hakka, English, and other languages for its in-flight cabin announcements.
 The order of Hokkien and Mandarin has varied since the carrier's launch.
 EVA Air has also used Taiwanese folk songs in its boarding music, including an orchestral form of "Longing for Spring Wind" performed by the Evergreen Group's Evergreen Symphony Orchestra.
 The carrier's aircraft and employee color scheme has at times been interpreted by observers as support for the Pan-Green Coalition of Taiwanese politics, mainly due to Evergreen founder Chang Yung-fa's political views in the 2000 presidential election, but this association changed following Chang's support of the Pan-Blue Coalition in the 2004 presidential election.
 The carrier has further abstained from displaying official markings of Taiwan on its aircraft, and received expedited approval of international landing rights as a result.

 Branding

 Name and logo

 The name "EVA" was taken from two letters of "Evergreen" and the first letter of "Airways."
 The name "EVA" is always spelled in capital letters and is pronounced "E-V-A".
+However, the ICAO callsign is pronounced “Eva”.
 The airline uses the logo of its parent company, using green with an orange trim.
 The orange trim was removed on the current logo.